 The country itself has always intrigued me – I have long thought of it as a smaller Australia without quite so many scary spiders, and a bit more rain.
 Lots of my family have visited over the years, and their photos and stories make me even more determined to get out there some day.

 Despite being less than an hour’s flight from us, I have never been to Ireland.
 My mum’s family originate from there, and I still haven’t been.
-My Mum’s grandparents moved to Scotland during the Potato famine, and as a kid, I used to wonder if they had crossed the Giant’s Causeway (pictured above).
+My Mum’s grandparents moved to Scotland during the Potato famine.
+As a kid, I used to wonder if they had crossed the Giant’s Causeway (pictured above).
 It wasn’t until years later I realised it was impossible!
+(I wrote more about my family tree obsession here).

 Egypt (specifically Ancient Egypt) has always fascinated me.
 The Pyramids of Giza are right up there on my bucket list.
 It’s amazing to think they have been standing in the middle of the Sahara Desert for over 4500 years now.
 I remember learning about the Aztecs and Egyptians in school, and my fascination has never really gone away.